 Even if you weren’t physically arrested, a summons or notice to appear in criminal court constitutes an arrest and will show up on your record no matter what the outcome of the case.
 Criminal history records are accessible to the PUBLIC and will show up on any background check.
 And, as you may have already experienced, these background checks frequently cause problems with employment, housing and numerous other issues.
 However, you can put an end to these problems by sealing or expunging your criminal history record. -back to top-

 Once your criminal history is sealed or expunged, you may lawfully DENY or FAIL TO ACKNOWLEDGE the arrest or arrests covered by the sealed or expunged record.
-However, there are limited exceptions which would require your disclosure.
+However, there are limited exceptions which would require disclosure.
 You will be required to disclose your criminal history record if:

 - You are a candidate for employment with a criminal justice agency.